tyler-romero/LungCancerDemo/README.md

 We are going to upload the images to SQL.
 The reason for doing this, instead of reading the images directly from disk, is because we want to simulate an scenario where all the data is already in SQL.
 For demo purposes we are going to use a small subset of the images, they can be found in [stage1_labels_partial.csv](data/stage1_labels_partial.csv).
 This subset consists of 200 patients out of 1595.
 The complete patient info is [stage1_labels.csv](data/stage1_labels.csv).

-The first step is to create in SQL Server a database called `lung_cancer_database`.
+The first step is to create in SQL Server a database called `LungCancer`.
+We also require that FileTables are enabled on the database.
+This is for working with image data in SQL Server.
+Follow the instructions [here](https://docs.microsoft.com/en-us/sql/relational-databases/blob/enable-the-prerequisites-for-filetable) to set it up.
+Execute [file_table_creation.sql](sql/file_table_creation.sql) in order to create this database and allow it to support FileTables.
+This script will also create a FileTable called `MriData`.

+In addition, SQLRUsergroup user group should be granted dbreader access on your database.
+Otherwise, the sp_execute_external_script won't be able to access the image files.

-The next step is to create a table for the images and upload them.
+The next step is to upload the images.
 First you need to put the correct paths in the file [config_preprocessing.py](preprocessing/config_preprocessing.py.template).
-In case you want to upload the full dataset, just uncomment `STAGE1_LABELS = os.path.join(DATA_PATH, 'stage1_labels.csv')`. ~~To import the images to the SQL database you have to execute the script [insert_scan_images_in_sql_database.py](preprocessing/insert_scan_images_in_sql_database.py).
-This will take a while.~~ To prepare the dicoms for consumption by the microsoftml featurizer, execute [convert_dicoms_to_pngs.py](preprocessing/convert_dicoms_to_pngs.py).
+In case you want to upload the full dataset, just uncomment `STAGE1_LABELS = os.path.join(DATA_PATH, 'stage1_labels.csv')`.
+In addition, you need to set `IMAGES_FOLDER` to the location of your file table.
+To import the images to the SQL database using the FileTable you have set up, you have to execute the script [insert_scan_images_in_sql_database.py](preprocessing/insert_scan_images_in_sql_database.py).
 This will take a while.

 In the mean time, execute the script [insert_other_items_in_sql_database.py](preprocessing/insert_other_items_in_sql_database.py).
 This script creates and fill tables for the labels, the CNN model and a gif representation of the images.

 ## Python Workflow
 The python workflow is meant to demonstrate how a data scientist might prepare the model prior to operationalizing it in SQL.

 There are two ways to walk through this workflow.
 One is by executing the stepN_*.py files in order.
-These files will generate features, perform PCA, train a fast trees model, and score the fast trees model.
+These files will generate features, perform average pooling, train a fast trees model, and score the fast trees model.
 The other way is to walk through the ipython notebook: [data_scientist_workflow.ipynb](Python/data_scientist_workflow.ipynb).

 ## SQL Workflow
 ### Process 1: Featurization of Lung Scans with CNN